“You can be young without money, but you can’t be old without it.” — Tennessee Williams

 Assuming you were married for at least 10 years, you can claim benefits from your ex-spouse’s work record once you reach age 62.
 It doesn’t matter if your ex has started his or her own benefits yet.

-Like those who are married, if you’re eligible for your own benefits, you’ll get the higher of your benefits or your spousal benefits.
+Like those who are married, if you’re eligible for your own benefits, you’ll get the higher of your benefit or your spousal benefit.